TottAditS/TottAditS/README.md

 ### About Me
 Hello!
-I'm a passionate programmer specializing in game development using Unity.
-With a blend of creativity and technical prowess, I craft immersive gaming experiences that captivate players and spark their imagination.
-From designing engaging gameplay mechanics to implementing intricate systems, I thrive on the challenges of game development.
-With a keen eye for detail and a love for storytelling, I strive to create games that not only entertain but also leave a lasting impression on the players.
+I'm a passionate programmer in game development using Unity.
 Whether it's coding complex AI behaviors or polishing visual effects, I'm constantly pushing the boundaries of what's possible in Unity to bring my ideas to life.
-Let's embark on an adventure together through the worlds I create!
+I'm currently a student, Faculty of Computer Science, majoring in Game Application and Technology.

 <h2>Some Tools I Understand</h2>